-Noctilucent or ‘night shining’ clouds are a summer, polar phenomena, most commonly observed at latitudes between 55 and 65 degrees.
-The clouds can only be seen when the sun is shining on them (at about 83 km altitude) and not on the lower atmosphere (when the sun is between 6 and 16 degrees below the horizon).
-They form in the polar mesopause, which is the coldest region of the Earth’s atmosphere, reaching temperatures as low as −140°C.
+Noctilucent clouds are only viable when the sun is shining on them (at about 83km altitude), and not on the lower atmosphere (when the sun is between 6 and 16 degrees below the horizon).
+They form in the polar mesopause — the coldest region of the Earth’s atmosphere.
+The polar mesopause reaches temperatures as low as −140°C.

 Noctilucent clouds were first reported in 1885 when they were independently observed in Germany and Russia.
 This was two years after the volcanic explosion of Krakatoa in the Straits of Java.

-The clouds have been observed thousands of times in the northern hemisphere, but less than 100 observations have been reported from the southern hemisphere.
-It has not been resolved if this is due to inter-hemispheric differences (temperature and/or water vapour) in the atmosphere at these altitudes, or the lack of observers and poorer observing conditions in southern latitudes.
+Noctilucent clouds have been observed thousands of times in the northern hemisphere, but less than 100 observations have been reported from the southern hemisphere.
+This could be due to inter-hemispheric differences (temperature and/or water vapour) in the atmosphere at these altitudes.
+Or, the difference could be due to the lack of observers and poorer observing conditions in southern latitudes.
 This is a subject of Australian Antarctic Division study.